Foundational Competencies and Responsibilities of a Research Software Engineer: Current State and Suggestions for Future

 It is important that the activities of an RSE are guided by ethical values.
-In addition to the values for good scientific practice \autocite{dfg_gsp}, RSEs also adhere to the \ac{SE} Code of Ethics \autocite{Gotterbarn1999}.
-Central to that code is the RSE's obligation to In addition to the values for good scientific practice commit to the health, safety and welfare of the public and act in the interest of society, their employer and their clients.
+In addition to the values for good scientific practice \autocite{dfg_gsp}, RSEs also need to adhere to the \ac{SE} Code of Ethics \autocite{Gotterbarn1999}.
+Central to that code is the RSE's obligation to commit to the health, safety and welfare of the public and act in the interest of society, their employer and their clients.
 Further values loosely based on that code include the obligations

 \begin{itemize} \tightlist \item to commit to objectivity and fact-based, honest research conclusions, \item to promote openness and accountability in the research process, \item to take great care to develop software that adheres to current best practices, \item to judge independently and maintain professional integrity, \item to treat colleagues and collaborators with respect and work towards a fair and inclusive environment, and \item to promote these values whenever possible and make sure that they are passed on to new practitioners. \end{itemize}